helenaholley/OCBE-Textbook/book/OCBE_I/Chapter 5 - Structure determination, part II - Nuclear magnetic resonance spectroscopy.md

 percentages).
 What is the expected integration ratio of the signals that you would observe?
 Order the ratio from highest to lowest numbers.

-## Section 5.4: The basis for differences in chemical shift
+##  5.4: The basis for differences in chemical shift

 ### 5.4A: Diamagnetic shielding and deshielding